 Lissette: Great idea I really like it.
 So yeah indeed there seems to be a lot of reasons that companies are resisting and some of them are really good reasons, we do need to have the security things in place and I think also the ergonomics of where people work hose responsibility is that.
 In some like in the US people get their health care through their companies.
 So then you would think that the companies would have some responsibility terms of setting up ergonomically correct home offices as well, you know as having that option available in the office.
 So yeah again probably there is a cross-culture in how things are set up but those things do need to be taken into consideration I can imagine before you just sort of let people work from anywhere that they want amongst all of the other things that come up when we let people work from wherever they want.
 But there is, I really want to make sure that we dive into the leadership aspect of working remotely because this is your specialty is working with leaders on virtual teams.
 Oh and I also want to talk about more about the home office policies but we will get there let’s talk about leadership first.
 What are the main differences you see in leadership in leading a team in person versus virtually, what is the style of leadership that needs to change there?

 Magda: Okay it could be like it is already difficult to manage people in the same place and it is even more difficult they say when they your team is far away but I wouldn’t, exactly, I would say it is actually more difficult it’s just different.
-So I think the biggest difference is that you need to get used to these new ways, and when I did my research back in two thousand… from two thousand and twelve or even earlier.
-It seems that the majority of the literature and then the research was concentrated on benefits and throwbacks of this comparing both works and seeing the technology change so much and I think it depends for whom its different ,because when you think about young people that are used to the technology in their private lives is not that difficult the technology that need to be introduced in the remote teams, but when I think about one difference between leading remote teams and traditional face to face teams is I think we need the technology.
+So I think the biggest difference is that you need to get used to these new ways, and when I did my research back in 2000… from 2012 or even earlier.
+It seems that the majority of the literature and then the research was concentrated on benefits and throwbacks of this comparing both works and seeing the technology change so much and I think it depends for whom its different, because when you think about young people that are used to the technology in their private lives is not that difficult the technology that need to be introduced in the remote teams, but when I think about one difference between leading remote teams and traditional face to face teams is I think we need the technology.
 I mean you need to be aware that without this technology you leading, the leader of this thing wouldn’t be possible and the best test to this is like when people lose internet connection or if the electricity is down you know that if you cannot accomplish your work, you cannot reach your team, you cannot pass the results of your work and instead when you are in the same office it happened to me when I worked for a city bank even if the electricity is gone or the internet connection is gone you can collect the people around one table, you can still brainstorm, you can use the paper instead of writing emails.
 So the communication on the distance with the proper technology is I think a key and then the processes around, how to communicate with these people who are not sitting in the same room as you are the key differentiators.

 Lisette: So yeah indeed having the awareness that you are relying on technology that that is a component of working virtually.
 So there’s a certain amount of tech-savviness that is needed to be able to navigate the technologies I think and to really use them correctly that I think managers and leadership needs to take into account.
 But you also mentioned that there are different processes for communication what are some of those this processes can you dive into that a little?